avital-vonage/blog/RxZu/blog.md

-## Introducing RxZu, an engine for intuitive graphs
+# Introducing RxZu, an Engine for Intuitive Graphs

-In the beginning, it was linear.
+In the beginning, all was linear.

-We had in our hands an interface that allowed users to design conversations, all part of the Vonage AI studio, where [some blurb on the studio]
+We had in our hands an interface that allowed users to design conversations, entirely based on graphs.
+This was part of the Vonage AI studio, where [some blurb on the studio].
+The kicker?
+It was entirely based on forms.

-But AI was the future, and forms, which our clients found unusable, were most definitely *not*.
+But AI was the future, and forms, which our clients found unusable, most definitely were *not*.

 ## The Search for a Graphs Engine